 No Hands on the Clock (December 1, 1941)

-Released on December 1, 1941: A private detective on his honeymoon in Reno Nevada gets mixed up with three beautiful women and murder.
+Released on December 1, 1941: (running time 1 hour and 14 minutes) A private detective on his honeymoon in Reno Nevada gets mixed up with three beautiful women and murder.

 Produced by William H. Pine and William C. Thomas